-The statistics presented to respondents are household income per capita, the percentage of persons aged 25 and above with at least a Bachelor's degree, the ratio of average income of the 10% richest to the 10% poorest (90/10 income inequality ratio), and the percent of children from the 90th income percentile who attended a 4-year college program by age 21 minus the percent of children from the 10th percentile.
-To generate the values to be presented, we take values for each variable at the national level and set those as mid-points.
-For variation, we calculate the CZ-level SDs using comparable statistics from the Chetty et al. (2014) data.
-We then add/subtract one-half and one times the respective SDs to the average values.
-Therefore, lowest/highest values are the average minus/plus one times the SD, for a total of 5 values per variable.
-For purposes of easier interpretation, we modify the values slightly by rounding.
-Table 1 shows the final set of variables values that are assigned to respondents.11
+The primary statistics presented to respondents are household income per capita, the percentage of persons aged 25 and above with at least a Bachelor's degree, the ratio of average income of the 10% richest to the 10% poorest (90/10 income inequality ratio), and the equivalent percent of children from the 90th income percentile who attended a 4-year college program by age 21 minus the percent of children from the 10th percentile.
+To generate the values that will be presented to respondents, we take values for each variable at the national level and set those as mid-points.
+For variation, we calculate the CZ-level standard deviations using comparable statistics from Chetty et al. (2014) and the Equality-of-Opportunity.org project.
+We then add/subtract one-half and one times the respective standard deviations to the average values.
+Therefore, lowest values are the average minus one times the standard deviation, while highest values are the average plus one times the standard deviation, for a total of 5 values per variable.
+For purposes of clarification, we modify the values slightly by rounding so that they are more easily interpretable.
+These values constitute the final set of variables that are assigned to respondents and are shown in Table 1.10